-Our staff member, Mrs. Antoinette Boccuzzi, and the Director of Environmental Education at the Raritan Headwaters Association, Ms. Lauren Theis, spoke to third graders about STEM careers and, more immediately, how they could help protect our waterways.
-Some tips included never throw anything down a storm drain, clean up after your pets, don't litter, recycle & reuse, conserve water, and plant a tree.
+Our staff member, Mrs. Antoinette Boccuzzi, and the Director of Environmental Education at the Raritan Headwaters Association, Ms. Lauren Theis, spoke to students about STEM careers and, more immediately, how they can help protect our waterways.
+Some advice the Raritan Headwaters scientists give is to never litter or throw anything down a storm drain, clean up after our pets, recycle & reuse, conserve water, and regularly plant trees.